-While in the Distributed Denial of Service, more than one server raises the DDoS attacks targeting server by sending unlimited bandwidths of request so that no new requests are accepted further.
-Main targets of such attacks usually are: large organizations, banks, payment gateways and root nameservers.
-Malware named “MyDoom” is considered to be responsible for launching the DDoS attacks.
+While in the Distributed Denial of Service, more than one server raises the DDoS attacks targeting the server by sending unlimited bandwidths of requests so that no new requests are accepted further.
+The main targets of such attacks usually are large organizations, banks, payment gateways, and root nameservers.
+Malware named “MyDoom” is considered to be responsible for launching DDoS attacks.

 Types of DDOS Attacks